Get 10% off your next 3D printer with Laser Lines’ trade-in scheme

 Every 3D printer ultimately has a lifecycle, after which it is sometimes not possible to buy a support contract.
 Laser Lines subsequently supports these on a case-by-case basis, but for many customers, the contract is key.
 That’s one of the reasons they look to trade in once it’s expired.

-“We have just sent out a mailer to our HP DesignJet and uPrint SE users to warn them that they will no longer be able to renew their contracts from March 2018,” Curtis says.
+“We have just sent out a mailer to our HP DesignJet and uPrint users (NOTE: does not include the SE and SE Plus models) to warn them that they will no longer be able to renew their contracts from March 2018,” Curtis says.
 “We like to give them plenty of time to plan for the future, whether that involves an upgrade, or paying for support on an ad-hoc basis.”

 In either instance, Laser Lines can offer advice, and Curtis urges anyone using either machine – whether an existing customer or not – to get in touch.